Text vs Video Therapy: Which Is Right for You?

 - Have tissues, water, and any materials you need nearby

-- Consider keeping notes between sessions to bring topics to discuss
+- Consider keeping brief notes between online therapy sessions so topics are easier to raise on video

 Getting the Most from Text-Based Therapy

-- Be as specific and detailed as possible in your messages
+- Be as specific and detailed as possible in your text messages

 - Write when you're feeling something rather than waiting